Are Whataburger Fries Gluten Free?

 Whataburger fries could be dangerous for people with celiac disease or gluten sensitivity due to the possibility of cross-contamination.

 An autoimmune disorder called celiac disease is brought on by exposure to gluten.
 The small intestine can become damaged by gluten at even minute levels.
-This may eventually cause symptoms like exhaustion, diarrhea, stomach pain, and weight loss.
+This may eventually cause symptoms like exhaustion, diarrhea, stomach pain and weight loss.
 Celiac disease can only be managed by closely following a diet that excludes all sources of gluten.

 Gluten sensitivity that is not celiac disease-related can also have adverse reactions to minute amounts of gluten.
-Digestive troubles, headaches, lethargy, brain fog, joint discomfort, and skin difficulties are some of the symptoms.
+Digestive troubles, headaches, lethargy, brain fog, joint discomfort and skin difficulties are some of the symptoms.

 Although there is no wheat in the Whataburger fries itself, there is a risk due to the shared fryers and possible airborne wheat flour in the kitchen.
 According to studies, most people with celiac disease must consume 10–50 mg of gluten per day in order to start showing symptoms.
 For the most sensitive, even 20 parts per million may be problematic.
 To cross these thresholds, very little contamination would be necessary.